yashmanuraj2/udacity-DS/README.md

-# udacity-DS
+#       udacity-Airbnb Boston , NY

-TI want to thank udacity for providing me this opportunity to write a  data science blog post on analysis of airbnb homes in ny boston
+I want to thank udacity for providing me this opportunity to write a  data science blog post on analysis of airbnb homes in ny boston
 THE project follows CRIPS DM process
 The readme contains a go through of the projet.